aichemydev/Wring_docs/docs/TG Smart Observer/buttons.md

 # Observer and button functionality

-If you're new here and you don't know what's buttons functionality, check the instructions below for more info:
+If you're new here, and you don't know what the buttons do, check out the instructions below for more info.

 ![Wring Dashboard](/img/bbutons.png)